 Hidradenitis Suppurativa (HS) is a serious and debilitating chronic inflammatory skin disorder affecting areas rich in apocrine glands.
 Nodules appear in the affected areas and progressively become swollen with spontaneous rupture and release of pus.
 This process occurs repeatedly leading to formation of deep sinus tracts and painful dermal abscesses.

-XBiotech recently completed an investigator sponsored randomized Phase 2 study evaluating XBiotech’s True Human antibody, MABp1, as a treatment for HS.
+XBiotech recently completed an investigator sponsored randomized Phase 2 study evaluating XBiotech’s True Human antibody, MABp1 (bermekimab), as a treatment for HS.
 The study met its primary endpoint, demonstrating significant improvement of HS patients compared to control after 12 weeks of therapy (Response rate of 60% vs 10%, respectively (p=0.035)).

 The results of this study have been published in the prestigious, peer-reviewed Journal of Investigative Dermatology.
 A link to the manuscript can be found below.

-Based on the positive findings seen in the investigator initiated phase 2 study, the Company is now evaluating the subcutaneous formulation of MABp1 in a 12 week open label treatment regimen for HS in order to establish the basis for further randomized studies.
+Based on the positive findings seen in the investigator initiated phase 2 study, the Company is now evaluating the subcutaneous formulation of bermekimab in a 13 week open label treatment regimen for HS in order to establish the basis for further potential randomized studies.